 The following dates and venue are relevant for our next 200 hour yoga teacher training starting in January 2022.

 TRAINING WEEKEND DATES

-Training will be held over 11 weekends once month from January to December 2021 (dates below).
-Each training day begins promptly at 10am and finishes at 5.30pm (with exceptions on Fridays which begin at 10.30.
+Training will be held over 11 weekends once month from January to December 2022 (dates below).
 Please note that the January, May and September training weekends include the Friday.

 Training days are held at The Chocolate Studio, North London.
 The self-contained studio is easily accessible with good transport routes as well as accommodation options for those that need them.
 Mats and props are provided (unless otherwise advised).